classy-giraffe/FastgateRoot/README.md

 How to get full access to your Fastgate, a widely used Router distributed by the ISP Fastweb in Italy.

 ## How does it work?
-This trick uses a very old flaw available in basically every Technicolor router, you can have a USB return the root folder of the router by crafting a special symbolic link.
+This trick uses a very old flaw available in a good majority of Technicolor routers.
+As explained later, you can can trick the router into displaying the content of its root folder of the router by crafting a special symbolic link, putting it on a USB drive and navigating the FS with SMB.

 ## Getting Started